yugoccp/hello-langchain4j/README.md

 # Hello Langchain4J

 Sample project to start using the power of Langchain for Java!

+Specially created to be used in [The Developer's Conference 2023](https://thedevconf.com/tdc/2023/future/) Future edition.

 ## Requirements
 - Java 17